 The push toward renewables has bumped up electricity prices — Californians pay around 14 cents per kilowatt hour across all sectors, compared to a little over 10 cents nationwide, according to 2015 figures from the U.S. Energy Information Agency.
 But thanks to a mild climate and successful energy efficiency programs, residents’ monthly bills are actually among the lowest in the nation — Californians rank 49th in energy use and 46th in per-person spending on electricity.

 But as California’s clean power goals rise, new capacity could begin to slow.
 Some planned large projects are now on hold due to financial problems.
 Others face environmental challenges, such as threats to bird flyways and desert habitats.
 Large-scale solar plants, particularly those using solar thermal technology, are losing appeal to investors as photovoltaic panel prices plunge.
 And utilities, having largely reached their current renewable procurement targets, have few new projects in the pipeline.
-What’s more, the federal solar investment tax credit program for new utility projects drops from 30 percent to 10 percent after 2016, and ends completely for
+What’s more, the federal solar investment tax credit program for new utility projects drops from 30 percent to 10 percent after 2016, and ends completely for individuals.

 Apple and Google have recently announced they are developing their own grid-scale renewable energy projects.